broadwayinc/skapi-documentation/database/access-restrictions.md

 - `private`: Only the uploader of the record will have access.
 - `public`: The record will be accessible to everyone.
 - `authorized`: The record will only be accessible to users who are logged into your service.
-- `admin`: The record will only be accessible to the admin of your service.
+- `admin`: Only admin can use this group.
+The record will only be accessible to the admin of your service.

 If `access_group` is not set, the default value is `public`.